marcolanaro/JS-Dijkstra/Readme.md

 ## Object passed to the script

-	For every node, list each node connected.
-	n: id of the node connected
-	w: weight of the connection
+For every node of the map, list each node connected.
+The node is descripted by the object '{n:i, w:K}' where 'i' is the id of the node connected and	'K' the weight of the connection.

 	{
 		from: id_start,